ulopeznovoa/ulopeznovoa.github.io/index.md

 - 2017: _Programming with C_, School of Engineering, University of Deusto.
 - 2014: _Introduction to computer networking_, School of Computer Science, University of the Basque Country (Teaching assistant for the practice sessions)

+### Software

+This is a list of software that I have developed or contributed to.

+- **BIDS Toolbox**: A software to manage and process MRI data.
+Written in a collaboration with [Cardiff University Brain Research Imaging Centre](https://www.cardiff.ac.uk/cardiff-university-brain-research-imaging-centre).
+[Code repo](https://github.com/cardiff-brain-research-imaging-centre/bids-toolbox) and [paper](https://ieeexplore.ieee.org/document/9060259).
+- **Hydro3D**: Large-Eddy Simulation code written in OpenMP+MPI, used to simulate turbulent flows.
+It is developed at [HRC in Cardiff University](https://www.cardiff.ac.uk/research/explore/research-units/hydro-environmental-research-centre) and I contribute studying its scalability in collaboration with [Pablo Ouro](https://www.cardiff.ac.uk/people/view/507914-ouro-barba-pablo).
+[Code repo](https://github.com/OuroPablo/Hydro3D) and [paper](https://www.sciencedirect.com/science/article/pii/S0045793018307424).
+- **S-KDE**: An OpenMP implementation the Kernel Density Estimation technique, used to assess climate models.
+Written in collaboration with [Jon Sáenz](http://www.ehu.eus/eolo/jsaenz.html).
+[Code repo](https://github.com/ulopeznovoa/kde_openmp) and [paper](https://journals.sagepub.com/doi/abs/10.1177/1094342015576813).

 ### Work Experience

 - **2019-**___Now___: Assistant Professor of Computer Science, School of Engineering, University of the Basque Country.